MicrosoftDocs/windows-itpro-docs/windows/deployment/update/waas-servicing-channels-windows-10-updates.md

 1. Go to **Settings** > **Update & security** > **Windows Update** > **Advanced options**.
 2. Select **Defer feature updates**.

-**To assign devicess to the Semi-Annual Channel by using Group Policy**
+**To assign devices to the Semi-Annual Channel by using Group Policy**

 - In Windows 10, version 1607 and later releases:

     Computer Configuration > Administrative Templates > Windows Components > Windows Update > Defer Windows Updates > **Select when Feature Updates are received** - enable policy and set branch readiness level to the Semi-Annual Channel

-**To assign devicess to to the Semi-Annual Channel by using MDM**
+**To assign devices to to the Semi-Annual Channel by using MDM**

 - In Windows 10, version 1607 and later releases: